aalexander05/study-pal/README.md

 # Study pal

-Live demo example is hosted in an Azure App Service and can be viewed here:
+A live demo example is hosted in an Azure App Service and can be viewed here:

 [https://projectpalapp2.azurewebsites.net/](https://projectpalapp2.azurewebsites.net/)